synfinatic/alpacascope/README.md

 For the record, I build all the release binaries on a Mac- so the chances of a Windows virus infecting the binaries is pretty much zero.

+#### Windows says AlpacaScope was published by an unknown author?
+Yes, I haven't yet paid Microsoft a fee so you will get this warning.
+If you have downloaded the AlpacaScope binary from github.com it should be safe, but if you want to be extra careful you can verify the GPG signature I include with every release.

 #### What features work with SkySafari?